Amniotic Stem Cell Injection

 Concerns Surrounding Amniotic Fluid Stem Cell Therapy

-NSI may use may use amniotic and cord blood product in conjunction with both options.
+NSI may use may use amniotic and cord blood product in conjunction with stem cells harvested from the patient.
 Using the latest harvesting methods significantly reduces discomfort and shortens the procedure time.

 The physicians and staff of the National Stem Cell Institute are always happy to help with any questions you may have about stem cells and how they are changing the face of medicine.
 We have perfected the therapies we offer, and we are broadening our therapy options in addressing diseases, illnesses, and conditions in order to help even more people get back to the life they remember!

 Contact us today to learn more about how stem cell therapy can help you!